-This single Initiatives Amendment Solution provides an effective, relatively quick, and comparatively inexpensive method for resolving numerous problems and it is the only way to permanently restrain Oligarchy or worse.
+This single Initiatives Amendment Solution provides an effective, relatively quick, and comparatively inexpensive method for resolving numerous problems and it is the only way to permanently restrain

 For many advocates of solutions to many dozens of problems, their chances of achieving their government reform goals were virtually zero no matter how fierce their advocacy.
-With the Initiatives Solution, they have an effective way to publish their case for consideration by the IQA, which after very careful consideration may find that it ranks among the very best and most worthy, and advance their Initiative for vote by all the People at Federal Elections.
+With the Initiatives Solution, they have the benefits of an effective way to publish their case for consideration by the IQA, which after very careful consideration may find that it ranks among the very best and most worthy, and advance their Initiative for vote by all the People at Federal Elections.

 We have used automation since the first water wheels in the 3rd century BC.
 The industrial revolution was from about 1760 to 1840.
 Replacement of human labor with automation has continued to expand since then.
 Often, but not always, good jobs requiring higher mental skills were available to employ those replaced by automation.
 But today’s new highly intelligent machines and robots are beginning to eliminate many high mental skills jobs too.